You probably often hear things like “vlogging on YouTube is not a real job”. But is that true? That’s what we’re going to answer in this post.

 Your vlogging channel will simply be your marketing platform for selling this stuff.

 As you build a connection with your viewers by helping them with your videos for free, you’ll earn their trust and they’ll want to take things to the next level by buying what you have to offer.

 You don’t have to come up with your own products.
-You can use affiliate marketing to sell other people’s product so you don’t have to worry about creating a good product and dealing with customer service.
+You can use affiliate marketing to sell other people’s products so you don’t have to worry about creating a good product and dealing with customer service.

 But if you come up with your own digital products, which are easy to create, you can have a real vlogging business that can make more money than any “real” career.

 Just remember that, like any other career, vlogging has its own rules you should follow to do it legally.

 Vlogging and YouTube channels in general are a business model that is more alive than ever.
 Every year more people visit YouTube and the market keeps growing.

 So if you want to start a vlogging channel and do it full-time, go for it!